 Early Life

-Yiannakis Theophani "John" Christodoulou was born on May 24, 1965, in Nicosia, Cyprus.
-His early life was marked by the turmoil of the 1974 Turkish invasion, which forced his family to flee to the UK.
-At nine years old, he arrived in London as a refugee.
-This experience profoundly shaped his outlook, driving him to succeed despite the challenges.
+John Christodoulou was born on May 24, 1965, in Nicosia, Cyprus.
+His early life was disrupted by the 1974 Turkish invasion of Cyprus, which forced his family to flee the country when he was just nine years old.
+The family relocated to London, where Christodoulou's father opted against a council flat, choosing instead to rent in a safer neighborhood.
+This experience shaped Christodoulou's outlook and approach to business.

 Rise to Success